MooersLab/pymolsnips/README.md

 | Python  3.7     |  Programming language          |

 Some of the snips have Python3 code.
-If you are using an ancient version of PyMOL that relies on Python2, I can buy a license to the current version of PyMOL, install a free open-source version of PyMOL that depends on Python3 (See the PyMOL Wiki), or you can rewrite the code to be Python2 compliant.
+If you are using an ancient version of PyMOL that relies on Python2, you can buy a license to the current version of PyMOL, install a free open-source version of PyMOL that depends on Python3 (See the PyMOL Wiki), or you can rewrite the code to be Python2 compliant.
 Note that multiple versions of PyMOL can operate side-by-side on a computer: You do not have to delete that ancient version of PyMOL.